Skip to content

 How to Prevent a Ransomware Attack

-The risk of ransomware attacks can be reduced through a generally strong cybersecurity posture (like user training, strong defences, high network visibility, and a capable MSP).
+The risk of ransomware attacks can be reduced through a generally strong cyber security posture (like user training, strong defences, high network visibility, and a capable MSP).
 But, ultimately, it’s impossible to reduce that risk to 0% – even the world’s largest organisations are vulnerable to ransomware.

 You can mitigate the impact of potential attacks by investing in cyber insurance and having both a clear ransomware playbook and a disaster recovery plan.
 If an attack occurs, what happens?
 Who needs to be contacted?
 What processes should be followed?